 To help your firmer cheeses retain moisture put them inside an open plastic bag after they're wrapped.
 This should help keep the cheese from becoming an unappetizing rock while still allowing it to breathe.
 You can also wrap the whole thing loosely in plastic wrap, as suggested by Nora Singley of The Kitchn.

 This is where things get a little sticky.
 Remember when we said never to wrap your cheese in plastic wrap?
 Well, here we contradict ourselves a bit.
-Because when it comes to softer, creamy cheeses -- like a lovely, gooey, stinky brie or camembert -- people are in a bit of a disagreement about how to keep them at their peak.
+Because when it comes to softer, creamy cheeses—like a lovely, gooey, stinky Brie or Camembert—people are in a bit of a disagreement about how to keep them at their peak.

 Some, like Eat By Date, argue that wrapping softer cheeses in plastic wrap helps prevent them from drying out.
 Others, like the folks at Beecher's Handmade Cheese, opt for paper.
-In the end, if you decide to go the plastic route, just make sure to change your cheese every couple of days.
+In the end, if you decide to go the plastic route, just make sure to change your plastic wrap every couple of days.

-Don't freeze cheese!
+Tip #2: Don't freeze cheese!
 It will muddle the flavor and texture.
 However, if you're just using the cheese for cooking, freezing is kosher.

 In the end, your cheese is a living, breathing thing.
 Treat it like one, and it'll treat you back.

 This riff on a classic tuna melt—with hearty chunks of jarred artichokes tossed in an umami-rich dressing—makes an excellent lunch, dinner, or even midnight snack.